stanley3384/OrderedSetVelociRaptor/README.md

 ./install.sh

 --Test it out.
 There is a notes file along with a references file that might be helpful at this point.
+There are a few extra items in the Misc folder that might also be of interest.

 C. Eric Cashon

 --Thank you Github and the work of all that made it possible to put together.